 I like prevention.

-I don’t like using those chemical bug sprays.
+I don’t like using those commercial bug sprays.
 They smell disgusting and aren’t good to put on your skin.
 Whatever you put on your skin eventually makes its way into your bloodstream.
-So, those nasty chemicals in commercial repellants have DEET and other poisons.
-Do you want that in your blood or your kids’ blood?
+Many of those commercial repellants have DEET and other poisons that are harmful to kids and pets.

 We like to natural methods that bugs don’t like.